Dobiasd/frugally-deep/README.md

 ```

 A frugally-deep model is thread-safe, i.e. you can call `model.predict` on the same model instance from different threads simultaneously.
 This way you may utilize up to as many CPU cores as you have predictions to make.
 With `model::predict_multi` there is a convenience function available to handle the parallelism for you.

-Convolution is done using im2col per default.
-You can disable it in the call of `model.predict` in case it is not suited for you application, e.g. due to tight memory constraints.

 Disclaimer